...

 Primer first!

-- Apply the primer to the ceiling with a paint roller.
-With a brush, make sure you get all edges and corners.
+• Apply the primer to the ceiling with a paint roller.
+Use a brush to make sure you get all edges and corners.

 ● We recommend using a roller to do the whole ceiling and then using a small brush to get the small details, along with the edges and corners.
 Let the first coat of paint dry completely before going over a second time.